 The European-style Hazel Food Market is one of the top things to do in Pretoria on a Saturday.
 Located adjacent to the Greenlyn Village Centre in the Menlo Park suburb, the market has more than 70 stalls selling everything from artisanal breads to fresh fruits and veggies, flowers, baked goods, and local meats like biltong.

 You'll also find a wide range of prepared food from South Africa and the globe with Thai, Mexican, Indian, and American BBQ all among the international choices.
 When it comes to a taste of South Africa, try the sosaties (a skewer of BBQ meat) or the koeksisters (deep-fried dough with syrup).

 Where to Stay in Pretoria for Sightseeing

 We recommend these highly rated Pretoria hotels with easy access to the top sites in town:

-- Holiday Inn Express Pretoria-Sunnypark: budget hotel, connected to a shopping mall, modern rooms, lovely outdoor pool.
+- Budget Hotels: Holiday Inn Express Pretoria-Sunnypark is a good budget pick in a safe location.
+It is connected to a shopping mall and comes with modern rooms and a lovely outdoor pool.